 Over the past several years, Chase Medical Research has been involved in numerous OA clinical trials, most of which have focused on the knees, hips, and spine.
-The investigational drugs were mostly been administered through intraarticular joint injections (injection within the joint) or as oral medications.
+The investigational drugs have mostly been administered through intraarticular joint injections (injection within the joint) or as oral medications.
 Most of the trials had a study duration of three (3) months to one (1) year.
 The longer duration trials allow tracking of the benefit for the patient over time.

 The trials accepting new participants do change over time, along with each trials' specific eligibility criteria for participation -- some trials are looking for mild to moderate joint pain in only one joint, while others will allow participants to have severe joints with pain.
-And, some have a placebo arm while others do not.
+Some trials have a placebo arm while others do not.
 The mode of action to reduce pain varies by each study, such as desensitizing neurons to pain or extended release formulations with anti-inflammatory effect.